 The incredible potential of a voice design education

 Sayspring is easy to learn, even for novices in design, voice and AI engineering.
 Instead of spending time (and prerequisites) teaching students complex engineering skills and complicated design tool ecosystems, within minutes of downloading the tool, TAs and professors are using Sayspring to start teaching voice design.

 Students can join the thousands of developers already designing voice skills without needing a master’s in Engineering first.

 2. Students go from downloading to creating to demo-ing an interactive voice skill in minutes.

 Sayspring’s easy interface makes creating voice designs quick and easy.
 And with the Sayspring Amazon app, you can demo your voice design on any mobile device.

 3. Students can preview and demo voice prototype on an Amazon device.

 Designing for the user?
-With Sayspring they can start user testing on Amazon devices within minutes of completing their project.
+With Sayspring students can start user-testing on Amazon devices within minutes of completing their project.

 4. Get a transcript of any voice design.